 To coordinate its arrangements for matters of risk management, the Service has established a dedicated Business Risk Management Group.
-Chaired by the Director of Risk Management and Improvement, this group meets on a quarterly basis and includes representation from each of the Service's Directorates and the Fire Authority.
+Chaired by the Director of Risk Management and Improvement, this group meets every quarter and includes representation from each of the Service's Directorates and the Fire Authority.

-Following these meetings an updated report on the Service's Business Risk Register is provided to the Performance Audit and Scrutiny Committee on a quarterly basis.
+Following these meetings, an updated report on the Service's Business Risk Register is provided to the Performance Audit and Scrutiny Committee every quarter.